netham45/screamrouter/readme.md

 Currently the RTP receiver assumes 16-bit 44100kHz audio with 1152 bytes of PCM in the payload.

+### Source Auto-Discovery

+When a source sends to ScreamRouter and it's not already added to the Sources list it will be added with it's IP set as it's name.
+It will be checked at the time of adding to see if it has VNC available on port 5900 and, if so, VNC will be configured too.

 ### Sink Groups
 Each Sink Group holds a name, a list of Sinks, and a volume.
 Groups can be nested.